howdyai/botkit/packages/docs/advanced.md

 * Inherit much goodness from [Bot Framework SDK](https://github.com/microsoft/botbuilder-js)
 * Provide a way for bots to be extended with plugins and modular features, and for those plugins to provide a consistent interface to administrators

 ## How to upgrade from 0.7 to 4.0

+Though many things have changed in the latest version of Botkit, and it is not directly backwards compatible with previous versions, many elements of the previous Botkit syntax are still present and the vast majority of features from the previous verisons Experienced Botkit developers will recognize familiar syntax of features like `hears()` and `ask()`.

 You may need to update your Node version because v4 of Botkit uses modern Javascript syntax.
 We suggest using the LTS version.

-Changes to how Botkit is installed and configured:
+### Changes to how Botkit is installed and configured:

 * Previous versions of Botkit contained all the adapters.
 Now the adapters are separate packages.
 * Now have to separately configure Botkit and the adapter.